BParesh89/scala-playground/src/main/scala/functions/README.md

     Donut report = Chocolate Donut - Plain Donut

 #### Example 11

+In Scala, An anonymous function is also known as a function literal.
+A function which does not contain a name is known as an anonymous function.
+An anonymous function provides a lightweight function definition.
+It is useful when we want to create an inline function.

+It is similar to lambda function in python

+    // Creating anonymous functions
+    // with multiple parameters Assign
+    // anonymous functions to variables
+    var myfc1 = (str1:String, str2:String) => str1 + str2

+    // An anonymous function is created
+    // using _ wildcard instead of
+    // variable name because str1 and
+    // str2 variable appear only once
+    var myfc2 = (_:String) + (_:String)

+    // Here, the variable invoke like a function call println(myfc1("Geeks", "12Geeks"))
+    println(myfc2("Geeks", "forGeeks"))

+Output is

+    Geeks12Geeks
+    GeeksforGeeks
+#### Example 12
 Higher order functions which take another function as parameter

     def totalCost(donutType: String)(quantity: Int)(discount: Double): Double = {